Halifax Overseas Club Essay Prize

 Application and deadline

-Candidates are to submit a copy of their essay in electronic form to FASS@Dal.Ca and a hard copy accompanied by a letter of recommendation from a faculty member by 4:30pm on February 24, 2020.
-All hard copies can be submitted to the Dean’s Office in the Faculty of Arts and Social Sciences.
+Candidates are to submit a copy of their essay in electronic form to FASS@Dal.Ca accompanied by a letter of recommendation from a current Dalhousie faculty member by 4:30pm on February 28, 2022.
 The award winner will be asked to make a public presentation of their research essay.

 The Selection committee is composed of the Dean of the Faculty of Arts and Social Sciences (or designate), and two additional members of the Dalhousie University faculty or support staff.

 The Office of the Dean will notify all award winners by late-March.
 Winners' names, their essays and a video recording of their presentation will be posted online to the Faculty of Arts and Social Sciences Essay Competition webpage.